 Another thing I fixated on was the inspiration for this fictional part of the story.
 “Moonstone’s” story appears to be close to that of “Sundowner,” owned by Charles Lightoller, a former “Titanic” officer, sailed by that owner, his son and a friend of his son to the beach that late spring of 1940.
 Their story is altered for the movie –the names and backgrounds changed to heighten the pathos and the drama — in a very touching way.

 Here’s “Sundowner.”
-Ran across that on Wikipedia.
+Ran across that photo on Wikipedia.

 The boat used in the movie was not an actual Dunkirk “little ship,” but an antique 43 footer — “Revlis.”
-That name, by the way, is “Silver” spelled packwards.
+That name, by the way, is “Silver” spelled backwards.
 The wooden motor-sailor seems even smaller in the movie, and yes, she was used by the Navy during WWII — just not at Dunkirk.
 Thus, renting her and recreating studio interiors of her involved less risk to an actual “Little Ship.”
 Film crews can be rough on historic objects and locations.

 Another candidate for “Moonstone” inspiration might be a much smaller and thus not-camera-crew-ready vessel, the famous “Little Anne,” captained for part of the evacuation by the author of the first authoritative book on the evacuation, A.D.
 Divine.
 It’s a still-surviving 30 footer, similar lines to “Moonstone,” and was auctioned off a few years ago, having been restored in time for the 70th anniversary sail over.
 It’s a dead ringer for “Moonstone” in terms of cabin/mast/aft tiller design.